linhnq0520/LinKit/LinKit/LinKit.Core/README.md

 *   ⏱️ **Faster Startup:** No need for slow assembly scanning when your application starts.
 *   🗑️ **Trimming & AOT Safe:** Perfect for Blazor WASM, MAUI, and NativeAOT applications.
 *   ✍️ **Clean & Explicit API:** A clear, intent-driven API that encourages good CQRS and API design.
-*   🤖 **Automated Boilerplate:** Reduces repetitive code for DI registrations and API endpoints.
+*   🤖 **Automated Boilerplate:** Reduces repetitive code for DI registrations, Minimal API endpoints, and gRPC services.

 ## Features

 The `LinKit.Core` package provides a collection of "kits" designed to solve common problems.

-### 1. The CQRS Kit
-A source-generated Mediator implementation for the CQRS pattern with a clear, explicit API.
+1.  **The CQRS Kit:** A source-generated Mediator for the CQRS pattern.

-### 2. The Dependency Injection Kit
-An automatic dependency injection registration system using attributes.
+2.  **The Dependency Injection Kit:** Automatic DI registration using attributes.

-### 3. The Endpoints Kit
-Automatically generates Minimal API endpoints directly from your Command and Query definitions.
+3.  **The Endpoints Kit:** Auto-generates Minimal API endpoints from CQRS requests.
+4.  **The gRPC Kit:** Auto-generates gRPC service implementations from CQRS requests.

 ## Installation